Year 6 Class 2024/25

 Maths

-We will resume our maths learning with a unit on fractions, decimals and percentages.
-We will then move on to a unit of area, perimeter and volume, and statistics.
+Upon returning, we will continue to explore angles and measurements in our Shape unit.
+We will then move on to cover ratio, statistics, algebra and position & direction in the near future.
 It is vital that children are confident in their multiplication tables, and using the formal written method to calculate problems involving the four operations, in order for them to have the best opportunity to succeed in Year 6.
+Children will benefit from frequent arithmetic practice at home, and the following websites provide plenty of appropriate questions:

 Science